Chihhaowu/locality-sensitive-hashing/README.md

 Python 3.9.12

 ## Usage
-The code for all the evaluations/tests described are present in the main function.
+The code for all the evaluations/tests described are present thoroughly documented in the script.

 ## Reference
-referenced https://github.com/dataplayer12/Fly-LSH to help implement SimHash referenced https://github.com/XuegongLab/DenseFly4scRNAseq/ to generate simulated scRNA-seq data
+referenced https://github.com/dataplayer12/Fly-LSH to help implement SimHash/random projection LSH referenced https://github.com/XuegongLab/DenseFly4scRNAseq/ to generate simulated scRNA-seq data